astronomer/astronomer/docs/ee-metrics.md

 We've built out a robust monitoring stack for Airflow that helps you keep track of your Airflow deployments.

-On Enterprise Edition, go to `grafana.{your namespace here}.astronomer.io` to access the monitoring overview.
+On Enterprise Edition, go to `grafana.{your basedomain here}` to access the monitoring overview.

 - All of our dashboards provide live, up-to-date information on the status of Airflow, from the Kubernetes level right to the container level.